-Asexual reproduction, or reproduction utilizing the genetic material from only one parent, occurs throughout nature in both plant and animal species.
-In some species it is the regular method of reproduction while in others it is done in emergency or otherwise special circumstances.
-There are multiple kinds of asexual reproduction which are able to produce multiple kinds of offspring.
-While in some cases the offspring will be exact copies of the parent, in other cases they will have changes that mark them as different.
+Asexual reproduction utilizes the genetic material from only one parent.
+It occurs throughout nature in both plant and animal species.
+In some species it is the regular method of reproduction, while in others it is done in emergency or otherwise special circumstances.
+Asexual reproduction occurs in multiple ways to produce a myriad of offspring.
+In some instances, the offspring become exact copies of the parent, while in other cases, they experience changes that mark them as different.

-Commonly seen in parasitic animals such as tape worms, budding is a process wherein offspring develop as a growth on the parent's body.
+Commonly seen in parasitic animals such as tape worms, budding involves the offspring developing as a growth on the parent's body.
 While some species can grow these buds anywhere, others only form them in specialized anatomical areas.
 Bacteria, yeast, protozoans, coral and even jellyfish use budding as a regular method of reproduction.
-In the case of animals such as jellyfish, the young eventually break off from the parent and become independent, while with organisms such as coral they stay attached their entire lives, becoming part of "colonies."
+In the case of animals such as jellyfish, the young eventually break off from the parent and become independent, while with organisms such as coral they stay attached their entire lives, becoming part of coral colony.

-Often used by worm species, fragmentation is an asexual reproduction method that entails the parent animal growing to maturity then breaking up into multiple small pieces.
-These pieces, in turn, grow into mature worms as well, then the process can start over again.
+Often employed by worm species, fragmentation is an asexual reproduction method that entails the parent animal growing to maturity then breaking up into multiple small pieces.
+These pieces grow into mature worms as well, and then the process starts over again.
 The offspring are all genetic duplicates of the original parent animal.

-Apomixis is a type of asexual reproduction found in plants, where embryos are grown from egg cells without first being fertilized by pollen.
+Apomixis is a type of asexual reproduction found in plants, where embryos grow from egg cells without first being fertilized by pollen.
 Binary fission is an equal and direct division of the cytoplasm and nucleus in an organism, which leads to the formation of two identical organisms.